APA Format Paper: Step-by-Step Guide (With Free Template)

 APA style is required in most psychology, education, nursing, social science, business, and criminology courses.
 It is used worldwide, not just in the United States.
 Universities in the UK, Australia, Singapore, Europe, and across South America assign papers in APA format.

 One thing to know before you read any further: your instructor’s specific requirements override standard APA.
-If your professor asks for something different from what this guide describes (a running head on a student paper, a specific font, single spacing on the references page), follow your professor.
+If your professor asks for something different from what this guide describes, follow your professor.
 APA is the default.
 Your syllabus is the override.

 APA Style Paper Format: Page Setup#